sbl-sdsc/mmtf-pyspark/src/tests/filters/README.md

 # Unit tests

-This folder contains all the unit tests for mmtf-pyspark.
+This folder contains all the unit tests for mmtf-pyspark filters

 ## Example:
 To run unit test, cd to the directory of mmtf-pyspark.